skar-2274/MNIST-Keras-and-PyTorch/README.md

 # Machine-Learning-Projects
 Machine learning projects for fun

-Libraries used include TensorFlow, Keras and Matplotlib.
+Libraries used include TensorFlow, Keras and PyTorch.